 PREA training elements listed in 115.31 (a) 1-10.
-The Agency training is tailored to the gender of the Offenders at the facility to include male and female Offenders and staff.
+The Agency training is tailored to the gender of the offenders at the facility to include male and female offenders and staff.
 The facility utilizes the National PREA Resource Center, The Moss Group, and the Bureau of Justice Assistance U.S. Department of Justice Guidance in Cross Gender and Transgender Pat Searches power point within their training curriculum.
-This auditor interviewed Offenders that identify as transgender, and the interview information did not depict any concerns with cross-gender viewing or searches.
+This auditor was unable to interview offenders that identify as transgender, but interviews with staff provided information that did not depict any concerns with cross-gender viewing or searches.

 115.31 (c) The auditor reviewed a total of 10 staff training files.
 The documentation provided indicated 10 staff received the initial and annual PREA training in the past 12 months.
-The 2020 agency in-service program was suspended in March because of COVID-19 and will resume in 2021.
-However, each staff member is required to complete the PREA 101 training and alternate each year with the PREA 201 training on-line.
-The PREA Compliance Manager tasked the training coordinator to ensure all staff complete the on-line training.
+The 2020 agency in-service program was suspended in March because of COVID-19 and resumed in 2021.
+Each staff member was required to complete the PREA 101 training and alternate each year with the PREA 201 training on-line.
 The on-line program requires a test to be completed at the end of each section to determine satisfactory completion.
 The PREA Compliance Manager interview confirmed staff receive PREA training on an annual basis in the academy, on-line, during roll call briefings, and during in-service.